opencadc/canfar-portal/docs/group_management_en.md

 ### Adding and Removing Administrators

 Group owners and group administrators may add and remove group administrators.
-Administrators are added and removed in a similar way to how group members are added and removed, using links in the 'Administrators' column in the main list of groups.
+Administrators are added and removed in a similar way to how group members are added and removed, using instead links in the 'Administrators' column in the main list of groups.

 ### Groups of Groups